 Maximizing Productivity with Split Screen and Virtual Desks

 Chromebook supports split screen functionality, perfect for multitasking with two applications side by side.
 For a more organized workspace, consider using virtual desks to segment your tasks, such as work or entertainment.

 Want to watch a movie on a bigger screen or share a presentation with others?
 You can cast your Chromebook screen to your smart TV with ease.

-- Get fast streaming, and enjoy a crystal clear picture up to 4K and brighter colors with HDR.
-Your Chromecast with Google TV (4K) can connect to either 2.4 or 5 Ghz network.
-Please be advised that your Chromecast can only connect to one Wi-Fi network at a time.
+- Get fast streaming and enjoy a crystal clear picture up to 4K and brighter colors with HDR. **

 Using Your Chromebook Offline